ethereum/consensus-specs/specs/phase0/beacon-chain.md

 Within these specifications, BLS signatures are treated as a module for notational clarity, thus to verify a signature `bls.Verify(...)` is used.

+*Note*: The non-standard configuration of the BLS and hash to curve specs is temporary and will be resolved once IETF releases BLS spec draft 3.

 ### Predicates

 #### `is_active_validator`